What is HTST Pasteurization?

 - Thermophiles are less troublesome

-Do I need HTST Pasteurization?
+Do I need an HTST Pasteurization System?

 The volume of milk product that is going through the pasteurization process each day will determine if HTST pasteurization is the right method for you.
 If a processing plant handles volumes in excess, the continuous method would be the most economical and successful option.
 Since HTST pasteurization requires more components, it can be more expensive than the holding method.